How to Setup and Secure UniFi VLAN

 • IPv4 Address: 192.168.1.x

 Next, we will need to move the rule above the Block VLAN to VLAN rule that we have created in the beginning.
-If you hover over an rule with your mouse, you can drag and drop rules using the 6 dots at the beginning of the rule:
+You can drag and drop rules using the 6 dots at the beginning of the rule:

 1. In the Firewall Rules select LAN